 Now that you know the most effective nudge marketing techniques, we’ll share some inspiring examples that stand out from the crowd.

 Examples of Nudge Marketing

 We’ll provide online and offline examples of nudge marketing for you to see that this technique can be used in different industries and formats.

-Misguided encourages users to buy this super-hot dress with a discount by informing them that several clients have purchased it during the last 48 hours.
-This way, a brand creates scarcity and fear of missing out.
+Misguided encourages users to buy a dress with a discount by informing them that several clients have already purchased it during the last 48 hours.
+This way, a brand creates scarcity using customers’ fear of missing out.

 Volkswagen ran an experiment in 2009.
-The brand was looking for a way to make more people choose the stairs instead of the elevator.
-They created a piano staircase which people found fun.
-Besides, 66% more people than normally preferred stairs.
+The brand was looking for a way to make more people take the stairs instead of the elevator or escalator.
+They created a fun piano staircase, which made 66% of people choose the stairs.

-The environmental organization Hubbub used a nudge marketing approach to reduce cigarette litter.
-It placed the Ballot Bins to ask people about trendy events and encourage them to keep the streets clean.
+Hubbub, an environmental organization, used a nudge marketing approach to reduce cigarette litter.
+The company placed Ballot Bins to ask people about trendy events and encourage them to keep the streets clean.
 This marketing campaign offered people to choose the best football player in the world.

-Congrats, now you know how nudge marketing works, have some effective techniques at hand and can grab the inspiration from the examples above, so create your perfect campaign and blow up sales!
+Congrats, now you know how nudge marketing works, have some effective techniques at hand, and can grab some inspiration from the examples above, so create your perfect campaign and blow up sales!